 What’s the Difference Between Course Intensities?

-Please note that course intensities refer to the frequency of classes, number of classes, amount of assigned homework, and level of immersion, and are different from course levels.
+Please note that course intensities refer to the frequency of classes, number of classes, amount of assigned homework, and level of immersion, which differ from course levels.
 Please find below the Arabic Course intensities available at Engage in the West Bank in Palestine:

 1. Non-Intensive Arabic Course

-If you are interested in a long-term intensive MSA program of 1-3 months, we recommend students enroll in a non-intensive course, which will provide you with plenty of in-class instruction(4 lesson hours* per day 3 days a week) while still leaving ample time to explore the city of Hebron and immerse yourself in Palestinian culture.
+If you are interested in a long-term intensive MSA program of 1-3 months, we recommend students enroll in a non-intensive course.
+This will provide plenty of in-class instruction(4 lesson hours* per day, 3 days a week) while still leaving ample time to explore the city of Hebron and immerse yourself in Palestinian culture.

 2. Intensive Modern Standard Arabic Course

-The intensive Modern Standard Arabic course is to further immerse students in the Arabic language and culture.
-These courses take place 5 days a week for approximately 4 lesson hours* each day, giving a total of about 20 lesson hours* of instruction per week.
-Intensive Arabic courses will also add additional homework and out-of-classroom assignments for participants.
+The intensive Modern Standard Arabic course further immerses students in the Arabic language and culture.
+These courses take place five days a week for approximately four lesson hours* each day, giving a total of about 20 lesson hours* of instruction per week.
+Intensive Arabic courses also include additional homework and out-of-classroom assignments for participants.

 3. Super-Intensive Arabic Courses